 How much is your information worth?

 I can buy stolen account information—your name, address, credit card number, and more—for $10 to $50 per account from hackers who advertise on more than a dozen black market web sites.
-Read up on these ways to not get hacked online.

 Don’t keep your pin number in your wallet

 Hey, thanks for writing your PIN number on that little slip of paper in your wallet.
 I feel like I just won the lottery.